 Include a walking tour in your 2-day Lyon itinerary to discover the soul of his city.
 You’ll explore the Traboules, learn about local foods, the silk industry as well as the history of the French resistance and much more.

 A walking tour is a great way to see the sights of Lyon and save time and money at the same time.
-For other ways to save money while travelling click here.
+Of course, the best way to know more about the local specialties is to book a Lyon food tour.

 Explore Lyon’s Murals

-If you have some free time, spend a relaxing morning wandering through the streets discovering Lyon and its brightly coloured murals and frescoes.
+If you have some free time, spend a relaxing morning wandering through the streets discovering Lyon and its brightly colored murals and frescoes, a great and free thing to do in Lyon.

 Lyon first started decorating their buildings with murals in the early 1970’s as part of a program to rejuvenate what was then a very polluted industrial city.
 There are now over 150 giant murals in Lyon making it the European capital of mural paintings.
 Most of the murals can be found in Croix-Rousse district and part of the Presqu’île district.

 One of the most famous murals is called La Fresque des Lyonnais.
-This 800 square metre mural is located on the corner of 49 quai St Vincent and 2 rue de la Martinière on the Saône side of the 1st arrondissement.
+This 800 square meter mural is located at the corner of 49 quai St Vincent and 2 rue de la Martinière on the Saône side of the 1st arrondissement.

 The mural depicts 30 famous figures from the history of Lyon spanning over 2,000 years.
 Some of the famous figures are Emperor Claudius (Roman emperor from 41-54), Joseph-Marie Jacquard (inventor of the Jacquard loom) as well as Auguste and Louis Lumière (inventors of the first motion-picture camera).